spinnylights/vulkan-notes/vulkan_notes.md

 }
 ```

+As a reminder on this basis, most of the above examples would not
+actually compile as a result of location and component aliasing.
+It's just easier to show things this way.

 There is a limit on the number of input and output locations
 supported for each shader stage.
 You can see what they are in
 [Table 11.
 Shader Input and Output